Business Card Etiquette

 1. Never hand out a ripped, torn or dirty business card.

 3. Do not accept or give your card with one hand.
+And never with your left hand (as mentioned above).

 4. Never place a business card in your pant pocket and then sit on the card.
+It would be like sitting on that persons face.

 5. Do not stack your cards on a table and have your client simple take one.